GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 1. Go to the line of code.
 1. To the left of the line of code is the line number column.
 Right-click it.
 1. Select **Add logpoint**.
 A dialog displays underneath the line of code.
 1. Enter your log message in the dialog.

-    You can separate strings, variable, and objects with commas.
-Wrap strings in quotes (`" "`), objects in curly brackets (`{ }`), and type variable names as they are.

-    For example: `"I'm a string.", variableName, {object}`.
+You can use the same syntax as you would with a [`console.log(message)`](https://developer.mozilla.org/docs/Web/API/Console/log) call.
 1. Press <kbd>Enter</kbd> to activate the breakpoint.
 A pink icon with two dots appears on top of the line number column.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/bOYvXrwYJIxVxapZ7Mdl.png", alt="A logpoint that logs a string, variable, and object to the Console.", width="800", height="687" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/daHPau6iUXfqFJSZ61Lh.png", alt="A logpoint that logs a string and a variable value to the Console.", width="800", height="548" %}

-This example shows a logpoint at line 36 that logs a string, variable, and object to the **Console**.
+This example shows a logpoint at line 30 that logs a string and a variable value to the **Console**.

 ### Edit line-of-code breakpoints {: #manage-loc }